 Now, you will move on to understanding the service architecture.
 It is based on two clusters.
 Let’s briefly discuss them further:

 The front-end cluster acts as a medium between the client and the on-cloud servers in the Power BI data flow diagram.
 After the initial connection and authentication using Azure Active Directory, the client can interact with the datasets located across the globe.

 The back-end cluster manages datasets, storage, reports, visualizations, data connections, data refreshing, and other services in Power BI.
 At the cluster, web clients have only two points to interact with the information, i.e., Azure API Management and Gateway Role.
 These components are responsible for authorizing, routing, authentication, load balancing, etc.

-Now that you know about the Power BI architecture and its working, let’s discuss the Power BI dashboard and the unique features of Power BI.
+Now that you know about the Power BI architecture and its works, let’s discuss the Power BI dashboard and the unique features of Power BI.